Stay grounded — put an end to shocking rate hikes!

 Electrical Contractors face the same everyday risks as other contractors due to their specialized construction work related to the design, installation, and maintenance of electrical systems.
 Injuries to employees or third parties, property damage at a job site, and damaged or stolen tools and equipment are some common occurrences that could lead to financial difficulty for your business.

 Our insurance professionals are committed to helping you identify your risks and assist with designing affordable coverage to keep your business protected.

 Because of the ongoing hazards at a job site, electrical contractors’ general liability insurance provides financial protection if you are found liable for injuries or property damage to a third party.

 Numerous US states now require this coverage before your contractors’ license is issued.

-Workers’ Comp will protect your employees in the event they are injured or become ill from a job related incident.
-Having this coverage will satisfy your state’s requirement in order to become licensed.
+Electrical contractors’ workers’ comp will protect your employees if they are injured or become ill from a job-related incident.
+Having this coverage will satisfy your state’s requirement to become licensed.

-Your commercial auto policy will cover your business vehicles for liability if you or an insured driver are found liable for an at-fault accident.
+Electricians’ commercial auto insurance will cover your business vehicles if you or an insured driver are found liable for an at-fault accident.